haiyangLab/Trans-Driver/README.md

 Trans-Driver's dataset includes the model's training set, test set, and TCGA and CGC data, which you can find under ./data.
 Trans-Driver was evaluated using Fisher's test, and results for 33 cancers and comparison methods are in ./results.
 The Trans-Driver program includes model training and testing in ./program.

 Trans-Driver's model implementation is based on Pytorch. its dependency packages are: Python (3.7.10), PyTorch (1.8.1), NumPy (1.19.5), Pandas (1.2.4), Keras (2.4.3), Scipy(1.6.2).
 The operating system is windows10.
 The CPU is Intel Core i5-10400 (2.90 GHz), and the GPU is NVIDIA GeForce GTX 1650 Ti.
+# We can run the Trans-Driver model with the following command:
+python program/Trans-Driver.py